wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 	{% endblock %}

 W> ### Loading `staticfiles`
-W>
 W> You'll need to make sure you add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
 If you don't, you'll get an error!
 Django template modules must be imported individually for each template that requires them.
 If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.
 Notice how we used the `url` template tag to refer to `rango/<category-name>/add_page/` URL pattern.
 The `category.slug` is passed through as a parameter to the `url` template tag and Django's Template Engine will produce the correct URL for us.

 Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks.
 You don't need a well-formatted HTML document because `base.html` provides all the groundwork for you.
-All you're doing is plugging in additional content to the base template to create the complete, rendered HTML document which is sent to the client's browser.
+All you're doing is plugging in additional content to the base template to create the complete, rendered HTML document that is sent to the client's browser.
 This rendered HTML document will then conform to the standards, containing components such as the document type declaration on the first line.

 I> ### More about Templates
-I>
 I> Here we have shown how we can minimise the repetition of structure HTML in our templates.
 However, the Django templating language is very powerful, and even lets you create your own template tags.
 I>
 I> Templates can also be used to minimise code within your application's views.
 For example, if you wanted to include the same database driven content on each page of your application, you could construct a template that calls a specific view to handle the repeating portion of your app's pages.
-This then saves you from having to call the Django ORM functions which gather the required data for the template in every view that renders it.
+This then saves you from having to call the Django ORM functions that gather the required data for the template in every view that renders it.
 I>
 I> If you haven't already done so, now would be a good time to read through the official [Django documentation on templates](https://docs.djangoproject.com/en/1.9/topics/templates/).

 X> ### Exercises
-X>
 X> Now that you've worked through this chapter, there are a number of exercises that you can work through to reinforce what you've learnt regarding Django and templating.
 X>
 X> - Update all other previously defined templates in the Rango app to extend from the new `base.html` template.
 Follow the same process as we demonstrated above.
 Once completed, your templates should all inherit from `base.html`.